mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ### New stable features

-During major versions, MUI X releases new features under the `experimental` flag as a failsafe in case there’s a need to change the API based on user feedback.
+During major versions, MUI X releases new features under the `experimental` flag as a failsafe in case there's a need to change the API based on user feedback.

-We're now excited to announce that the following features have been promoted to stable and don’t require the use of the flag anymore.
+We're now excited to announce that the following features have been promoted to stable and don't require the use of the flag anymore.

 - [Cell selection](https://next.mui.com/x/react-data-grid/cell-selection/) [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan')
 - [Clipboard pasting](https://next.mui.com/x/react-data-grid/clipboard/#clipboard-paste) [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan')